BLT

 A BLT is a type of sandwich, named for the initials of its primary ingredients, bacon, lettuce, and tomato.
 It can be made with varying recipes according to personal preference.
-Simple variants include using different types of lettuce or tomato, toasting or not, or adding mayonnaise.
-More pronounced variants can include using turkey bacon or tofu in place of bacon, or removing the lettuce entirely.
+Simple variants include using different types of lettuce or tomatoes, toasting or not, or adding mayonnaise.
+More pronounced variants include using turkey bacon or tofu in place of regular bacon, removing the lettuce entirely, or adding other ingredients such as a fried egg, avocado (BLAT), or sprouts.

 History

-Although the ingredients of the BLT have existed for many years, there is little evidence of BLT sandwich recipes prior to 1900.
+Although its ingredients have existed for many years, there is little evidence of BLT sandwich recipes before 1900.
 In the 1903 Good Housekeeping Everyday Cook Book, a recipe for a club sandwich included bacon, lettuce, tomato, mayonnaise and a slice of turkey sandwiched between two slices of bread.
-While the 1928 book Seven Hundred Sandwiches by Florence A. Cowles does include a section on bacon sandwiches, the recipes often include pickles and none contain tomato.
+While the 1928 book Seven Hundred Sandwiches by Florence A. Cowles includes a section on bacon sandwiches, the recipes often include pickles and none contain tomato.

-The BLT became popular after World War II because of the rapid expansion of supermarkets, which allowed ingredients to be available year-round.
+The BLT became popular after World War II because of the rapid expansion of supermarkets, which made its ingredients available year-round.
 The initials, representing "bacon, lettuce, tomato", likely began in the U.S. restaurant industry as shorthand for the sandwich, but it is unclear when this transferred to the public consciousness.
 For example, a 1951 edition of the Saturday Evening Post makes reference to the sandwich, although it does not use its initials, describing a scene in which: "On the tray, invariably, are a bowl of soup, a toasted sandwich of bacon, lettuce and tomato, and a chocolate milk shake."

 A 1954 issue of Modern Hospital contains a meal suggestion that includes: "Bean Soup, Toasted Bacon Lettuce and Tomato Sandwich, Pickles, Jellied Banana Salad, Cream Dressing, and Pound Cake."
 By 1958, Hellmann's Mayonnaise advertised their product as "traditional on bacon, lettuce, and tomato sandwiches", suggesting that the combination had been around for some time.
 However, there are several references to a "B.L.T." in the early 1970s, including in one review of Bruce Jay Friedman's play entitled Steambath titled: "A B.L.T. for God – hold the mayo."
 The abbreviation used in title references a line of dialogue in the play in which God yells, "Send up a bacon and lettuce and tomato sandwich, hold the mayo.
 You burn the toast, I'll smite you down with my terrible swift sword."

 Popularity

-As the sixth-most popular sandwich in the United States it falls behind the ham sandwich, the roast beef sandwich, turkey sandwich, grilled chicken sandwich, and the grilled cheese sandwich.
-A poll by OnePoll in 2008 showed that the BLT was the "nation's favourite" sandwich in the UK.
+According to a 2019 poll by YouGov, it is the fifth-most popular sandwich in the United States, tying with the ham sandwich and falling behind the roast beef sandwich, turkey sandwich, grilled chicken sandwich, and grilled cheese sandwich.
+A 2008 poll by OnePoll showed that the BLT was the "nation's favourite" sandwich in the UK.
 BLT sandwiches are popular especially in the summer, following the tomato harvest.
-In the United States, the BLT-season is associated with an increase in the price of pork-bellies, which are processed into bacon.